-Talking of recipes, here’s a rather lovely one to start the year – a new addition to the ‘20 Minute Meals‘ series.
-One-pot suppers seem particularly popular at the moment, so here’s a Creamy Wild Mushroom One-Pot Gnocchi that will be on the table in under 20 minutes, and is fairly epic winter-warmer comfort food.
+Here's a rather lovely recipe to start the year - a new addition to the '20 Minute Meals' series.
+One-pot suppers seem particularly popular at the moment, so here's a Creamy Wild Mushroom One-Pot Vegan Gnocchi that will be on the table in under 20 minutes, and is fairly epic winter-warmer comfort food.

 Cooking the gnocchi in its creamy, garlicky, white wine and mushroom sauce means that it isn't just coated in the sauce, it is totally infused with the flavours.
 And what's more, one-pot cooking saves on washing up too.
 Excellent all round.